 The best way to measure the amount of lean muscle vs muscle mass that you have in your body is by getting a body scan.
-In the past it was difficult to get this type of scan unless you belonged to a wellness center that had the equipment for it.
+In the past, it was difficult to get this type of scan unless you belonged to a wellness center that had access to the equipment for it.
 Your healthcare provider could also write a prescription for you to take the test at a health or medical facility.

 Ways To Track Your Progress